michaelBrakspear/lets-shop/README.md

 # The Client
 A simple library to use to interact with the API, see the LetsShop.Demo project for a guide.

+The easiest way to run the Demo is to run the command ```$ make run``` to launch the API.
+Set the LetsShop.Demo as the startup project and F5.

 # Next Steps
 - Implement a product controller with a corresponding product repository to keep track of inventory, stock levels and pricing.
 - Logging - Use [Serilog](https://serilog.net/)